Airway Orthodontic to Improve Healthy Breathing

 When Should Airway Concerns Be Evaluated?

 Early evaluation is key.
-Many airway-focused treatments work best around ages 6 or 7, while the jaw is still developing.
-However, airway issues can and should be assessed at any age, including adulthood.
-If you notice symptoms or breathing concerns in yourself or your child, addressing them early can make a meaningful difference.
+Airway-focused treatments work best around ages 6 or 7, while the jaw is still developing.
+Phase One orthodontic treatment can be recommended as early as age 7 to support healthy jaw development.
+However, airway issues can be assessed at any age.
+If you notice symptoms in yourself or your child, addressing them early can make a real difference.

 Frequently Asked Questions